Endermanch/XPKeygen/README.md

 **Fixed in v2.2**.
 * Some Windows XP VLK keys tend to be "worse" than others.
 Some of them may trigger a broken WPA with an empty Installation ID after install.
 You have the best chances generating "better" keys with the `BBB` section set to `640` and the `CCCCCC` section not zero.
-* Windows Server 2003 key generation is broken.
+* ~~Windows Server 2003 key generation is broken.
 I'm not sure where to even start there.
 The keys don't appear to be valid anywhere, but the algorithm is well-documented.
-The implementation in my case generates about 1 in 3 "valid" keys.
+The implementation in my case generates about 1 in 3 "valid" keys.~~<br>
+**Fixed in v2.3***.
+That fix isn't the cleanest one.

 ## Literature